qamar-1214/myfirst-repo/README.md

 # myfirst-repo
-This is my first repositery
+This is my first repositery but does not include any code yet
 <br>
 a new line